How you pay tax on your pension

 Pensions also provide some tax incentives when you take benefits in the future.
 For example, under current tax legislation, you can take up to 25% of the value of your fund as a tax-free lump sum when you retire.

-Because of the tax advantages offered by the government, there are some limitations placed on pension saving, including an annual allowance on the amount you can contribute and a lifetime allowance on the value of your fund.
+Because of the tax advantages offered by the government, there are some limitations placed on pension saving, including an annual allowance on the amount you can contribute.

 The pages in this section provide a quick guide to the basics of pension taxation.
 If you need further information or individual tax planning, you should speak to a qualified tax expert.